Carnivohra/GameSense/README.md

 }
 ```

-**📦 Plugin Metadata (Required!)**
+**📦 Plugin Metadata Requirements**

-To enable GameSense to discover and load your plugin correctly, each compiled DLL must embed a meta.json resource file in the following format:
+To enable GameSense to automatically discover and load your plugin correctly, each compiled DLL must embed a meta.json resource file in the following format:

 ```json
 {